-Highly skilled scientists and clinical researchers across all healthcare professions are essential for the discovery of new ways to advance treatments to improve people’s health.
+Training highly skilled scientists and clinical researchers across all healthcare professions is essential for the discovery of new ways to advance treatments to improve people’s health.

 Our BRC funding provides Greater Manchester with an exciting opportunity to develop the next generation of researchers with the knowledge and skills to undertake high quality experimental medicine and translational research.

 We have brought together expertise from across our partnership to design and deliver a range of training and career development opportunities for all healthcare professionals, at all levels, through the following schemes.

 I personally find the BRC P4 Medicine training events very useful.
 It’s great to find out more about the BRC and the big picture.
 They are also great networking opportunities, where you finally get to meet the people you have been emailing for ages!
 The events really bring the BRC wider team together and make you feel that you are part of something bigger (and contributing to something wider).

 Sarah Ashton, Senior Study Coordinator and Co-Chair of the Research Programme Managers Network

 We support over 25 PhD studentships in areas of high-quality interdisciplinary research over our five years of funding.

 We also support 12 Clinical Research Fellows to undertake PhDs in experimental medicine, as a stepping stone to becoming our future Clinician Scientists and research leaders.

 The MRes in Experimental Medicine provides opportunities for students, including doctors, nurses and scientists, to learn whilst being part of a clinical research team in the BRC.

 Students learn about the design, leadership and delivery of high-quality early clinical studies to industry-relevant timescales though taught units and projects directly related to experimental medicine.